MarkusPiotrowski/bleekWare/README.md

    Replace `your_project` with the actual folder name of your project.
 5. If your code runs fine on your desktop platform, set up an Android project as described in the [BeeWare tutorial](https://docs.beeware.org/en/latest/tutorial/tutorial-5/android.html>)
-6. Now, download the bleekWare module as zip file from here and place it as unzipped folder in your apps's folder:
+6. Now, download the [bleekWare module as zip file](https://github.com/MarkusPiotrowski/bleekWare/releases/download/0.0.0.1/bleekWare.zip) and place the unzipped bleekWare subfolder in your apps's folder:

    ```
    beeware_venv/